 As early as the 1930s, the Imperial Japanese Army abducted and forcibly enslaved. hundreds of thousands of young girls and women in covert brothels throughout China under their oppressive system of sexual slavery.
 Around the same time, the euphemism "comfort woman," which verbatim translates to "a woman who gives ease and consolation," from the Japanese word "ianfu," became commonly used to mask the true horror of the plight of these women.194 Chinese comfort women endured immense adversity by being compelled to sacrifice their bodies, and even after the war, they continued to bear the burden of shame and humiliation.
 These women suffered not only physical damage, but also endured profound mental and emotional trauma.
 Although the term originated in the early twentieth century, these women suffered in silence, with their stories largely ignored by the media and academia until the post-World War II era.
-In fact, it was not until the 1990s that scholarly communities in Asia began to study comfort women as an academic subject.
+In fact, it was

-Categorically, Chinese women constitute one of the most underrepresented groups among the diverse backgrounds of comfort women, although being the largest group of women subjected and

-Kao (Kao Meiyu)," in Pioneer Chinese Christian Women: Gender, Christianity, and Social Mobility, ed.
+192 The scholarly contributions of my paper's advisor, Professor Zaccarini, exemplify a meticulous approach to interpreting missionary sources.
+Her work demonstrates the importance of reading these sources with sensitivity, avoiding the imposition of Western terms and issues.
+Instead, it emphasizes a nuanced understanding of Chinese matters that respects and honors the voices of the Chinese people.
+See Maria Cristina Zaccarini, "Chinese Nationalism and Christian Womanhood in Early Twentieth Century China: The Story of Mary Kao (Kao Meiyu)," in Pioneer Chinese Christian Women: Gender, Christianity, and Social Mobility, ed.
 Jessie Lutz (Bethlehem: Lehigh University Press, Publishers, n.d.), 351-370.
 193 Vautrin, Terror in Minnie Vautrin's Nanjing, xxv-xxvi.